 - If you’ve already spoken with a veterinarian at poison control, convey the information to your veterinarian.
 This may help your vet devise a more effective treatment plan.

-How is xylitol toxicity treated?
+How is xylitol toxicity in dogs treated?

 Treatment for xylitol toxicity in dogs depends on how much xylitol they consumed, and how soon treatment is initiated.